Digital-Umuganda/Deepspeech-Kinyarwanda/README.rst

 Documentation for installation, usage, and training models are available on `deepspeech.readthedocs.io <http://deepspeech.readthedocs.io/?badge=latest>`_.

-For the latest release, including pre-trained models and checkpoints, `see the latest release on GitHub <https://github.com/mozilla/DeepSpeech/releases/latest>`_.

 For contact and support information, see `SUPPORT.rst <SUPPORT.rst>`_.